Onsite Dust and VOC Monitoring Results

 Air Monitoring Approach

-• Onsite Monitoring: Six air monitoring stations for dust and total VOC concentrations are located around the Site perimeter.
-Total dust and VOC concentrations are measured and reported weekly.
+Current Onsite Monitoring: Six onsite near real-time telemetry air monitoring stations monitoring for dust and total Volatile Organic Compounds (VOCs) are located around the Site perimeter.

 Air monitoring is currently occurring at the following onsite perimeter locations: